neha-hegde/placement-management-system/README.md

 Searching: Searches and retrives the requested student's credentials and displays it.

-General Ledger Problem: Applying General Ledger concept of consequential searching (matching and merging) to select the eligible students for various levels of placements depending on the CGPA and number of Backlogs.
+General Ledger Problem: Applying the General Ledger concept of consequential searching (matching and merging) to select the eligible students for various levels of placements depending on the CGPA and number of Backlogs.